pyccel/pyccel/tutorial/decorators.md

     return s
 ```

-This is the C generated code, this code can be generated even without these two decorators due to the C language itself that has not the elemenwise feature in the manipulation of the arrays nor a function prefix `pure`.
-So these decorators will not make a big deffirence in the Python/C conversion:
+This is the C generated code, this code can be generated even without these two decorators due to the C language itself that has not the elementwise feature in the manipulation of the arrays nor a function prefix `pure`.
+So these decorators will not make a big difference in the Python/C conversion:

 ```C
 #include "boo.h"